 September 06, 2019 | By NACE Staff

-TAGS: graduate outcomes, operations, faculty, competencies, program development, spotlight, first generation, career development
+TAGS: graduate outcomes, operations, faculty, competencies, program development, nace insights, first generation, career development

 Spotlight for Career Services Professionals

 Six years ago, California State University, Fullerton (CSUF) made an intentional culture shift by creating an integrated ecosystem within its eight colleges and across its campus.

 CSUF created its Student Success Teams (SST) model to:

 The model better meets the needs of a large campus of 39,774 students as of fall 2018, of whom 30 percent are first-generation and 43.6 percent are underrepresented.
 CSUF’s six-year graduation rates stood below 50 percent, which was below the national average graduation rate for a state institution and below the graduation rate among the 23 California State University System sister campuses.